26.8.2020 - 9.1.2020

 What’s it Like to Be an Animal? introduces works from 8 Finnish contemporary artists Minna Herrala, Mari Keski-Korsu, Teemu Lehmusruusu, Toni Lehtola, Lotta Mattila, Mia Mäkelä, Kati Roover and Elina Ruohonen.

 The artists’ art work reflect and are thematically based on the book.
 The book is an introduction to the animal behaviour and the art works widens and broadens its’ themes with artistic and visual thinking.
 Each artist has chosen a chapter in the book that they have used as the base for the art work.
-Helena Telkänranta has worked as a commentator and discussion partner for the artists.
+Helena Telkänranta has worked as a discussion partner for the artists.
 The exhibition doesn’t illustrate the book, but deepens it thematically.
 In scientific research anything is not possible but in art boundaries can be crossed.